harshitsriv10/Food_Nutrients_Visualizer/Readme.md

 If you want to run this app on a lower Android version, you have to change these specifications accordingly to the desired sdk version in all gradle files.
 Though, keep in mind that the hardware requirements are tough with this implementation, so a modern smartphone is highly recommended.

-## 5. Final Word
-Thank you for your interest in my project and good luck with your plans.
-If you have any questions, dont't hesitate to ask.